Enguerrand III, Lord of Coucy: Biography

 Enguerrand III was born in Marle, Picardy, France.
 He became one of the most ambitious and powerful of all the French nobles, called by one historian "the greatest baron in all Picardy", and earning himself his epithet, Enguerrand le Grand, or Enguerrand "the Great".

 Enguerrand had an illustrious military career, helping King Philip II of France reduce the French territories of the King of England.
-Enguerrand campaigned in Anjou in 1205, and in 1214, fought in the French victory over an Anglo-German alliance at the Battle of Bouvines.
+Enguerrand campaigned in Anjou in 1205, and in 1214, fought in the French victory over an Anglo-German alliance at the Battle of Bouvines led by Philip II Augustus.
 His arms at Bouvines were blazoned: Barry of six vair and gules.
 He was a notable member of the French force which invaded the Kingdom of England (1216–1217) to depose King John.
 He also participated in the Albigensian Crusade.

-After the death of King Louis VIII of France, Enguerrand was chief among the nobles who resisted the regency of Blanche of Castile for her son Louis IX of France, although he eventually returned to the royal favour.
+After the death of King Louis VIII of France, Enguerrand was chief among the nobles who resisted the regency of Blanche of Castile for her son Louis IX of France, although he eventually returned to the royal favor.
 Enguerrand made his mark on the Picardy landscape by constructing Coucy Castle.

 Enguerrand is said by tradition to have started the famous rhyme associated with his successors: